Refuse to Be Trapped by Your Past

 ‘It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.’

-It is a wonderful truth; Christ does set us free from sins, addictions, fears and bad habits.
+It is a wonderful truth; that Christ does set us free from sins, addictions, fears and bad habits.
 I know that freedom myself.
 I have seen many others totally transformed by the reality of this verse.
 We then have to continue to walk in that freedom and not be tempted back into those old habits but keep claiming Christ’s freedom and the power of the cross.

 Verse of the Day